-Meet Geri: Geri O’Brien is a seasoned speech and language pathologist.
-She is certified by the American Speech and Hearing Association.
-Geri is licensed with over 20 years of clinical practice and has successfully treated over 5,000 children with diagnoses of speech delay, childhood apraxia, articulation disorders, stuttering, feeding problems, auditory processing problems and autism.
-Today, Geri manages an agency practice for the provision of evaluations, therapeutic and educational services for children demonstrating a wide range of delays, deficits and disorders.
-The practice incorporates individual and group therapy that integrates speech, occupational, physical and behavioral therapies and special education modalities as prescribed for each case.
+Meet Geri: Geri McManus- O’Brien is a Speech, Language Pathologist and a Teacher of the Speech and Hearing Impaired.
+She holds a Masters from Adelphi University and is certified by the American Speech and Hearing Association.
+Geri is licensed with over 25 years of clinical practice.
+Today, Geri manages an agency practice of over 50 providers for the provision of evaluations, therapeutic and educational services for clients demonstrating a wide range of delays, deficits and disorders.
+The practice incorporates individual and group therapy that integrates speech, occupational, physical, behavioral therapies and special education modalities prescribed for each client.

 Alexis Canfora is a Speech-Language Pathologist licensed by New York State and certified by the American Speech and Hearing Association.
 Alexis graduated from Queens College with a Master’s Degree.
 She has significant experience with children having cochlear implants and conversational sign language allowing her to work with children diagnosed with hearing impairment and speech disorders.
 In addition, Alexis has clinical experience treating diagnoses of speech delay, articulation disorders, receptive and expressive language disorders/delays and medically fragile children.
 Alexis enjoys integrating play-based tasks into therapy plans to aid in the progression of speech, language, and social skills.

 Kristin Princiotta, M.A.
 CCC-SLP